roddywNW/Replitandmainfiles/notees.md

 The type one doesn't work on here for some reason,might have to only do it on Replit

 I guess just to update the files copy the code from the Codespaces into the thing in here.

+Add the hangman game to github as well.